 “Ah we know that one, just follow us.
 And welcome to Tabriz!”

-Welcome to Tabriz
+Things to do in Tabriz

-This brings me back to the people, because Tabrizians are incredibly warm and hospitable.
+Tabrizians are incredibly warm and hospitable.
 Within an hour of being in the city, we were greeted and welcomed to Iran at least a dozen times.
 We were practically getting whiplash from looking over our shoulders so often to see who was shouting a greeting to us.

-Looking for off beat places in Iran?
+Looking for offbeat places in Iran?
 Check out our off the beaten path Iran itinerary!

 A boy names Behzat showed us around on our second day in Tabriz.
-Behzat’s a witty 21 year-old who wanted to practice his already-excellent English.
+Behzat’s a witty 21-year-old who wanted to practice his already-excellent English.
 An hour later, we were invited to the home of a girl named “Butterfly” and her giggly friend, Rozhan.

 Needless to say, we had a blast.
-They were all extremely friendly and curious, and refused to let us pay for anything.
+They were all extremely friendly and curious and refused to let us pay for anything.
 I offered several times, always getting a tsst! or a “You are our guest, we cannot let you pay for anything!”

 Tabriz is a great introduction to Iran, or, if you’ve already been in Iran for a while, a great place to go and wander for a couple of days.
 The city’s inhabitants make you feel like a long lost friend–someone they haven’t seen in years, but with whom they can still continue like it was only yesterday that you last sat down for a cup of chai.
 A warm family will adopt you, curious to know everything about you and the place you’re from, and you will feel that you have become a bit of a Tabrizian by the time you leave.